eilmi/HAMEG-HM1007-serial-interface/README.md

-# Serial interface for Hameg HM1007
+# PC interface for Hameg HM1007 & HM205-3
 ## Introduction
-This repository contains all the needed code to get the data from a HAMEG HM1007 oscilloscope.
-The core of this interface is an Arduino Nano which is used to communicate with the oscilloscope via it's Hameg interface (a 26-pin connector).
+The aim of this project is to provide an easy way to read the data from a Hameg HM1007 & HM205-3 oscilloscope.
+On the one hand, this is done by using an Arduino Nano for interfacing with the oscilloscope via it's Hameg interface (a 26-pin connector on the back of the oscilloscope).
+The Arduino provides a serial connection for the PC, via which all data from the oscilloscope can be read out.
+On the other hand, this repository also includes a Python program for visualizing the received data and storing it in various formats.
+> **Although the project has been extended to include support for the HM205-3 recently, the focus remains on the HM1007.
+Therefore, it's implementation is only limited and not all features have been adapted yet.**
 ## Serial interface
 ### Flashing the Arduino
 Altough the code for the microcontroller was written in *PlatformIO* copying the content of `PlatformIO/src/main.cpp` into an instance of the *Arduino IDE* is also possible.